akamai/EdgeAuth-Token-Python/README.rst

  end_time              When does this token expire? 'end_time' overrides 'window_seconds'
  window_seconds        How long is this token valid for? field_delimiter       Character used to delimit token body fields.
-[Default: ~] escape_early          Causes strings to be 'url' encoded before being used. verbose               Print all parameters.
+[Default: ~] acl_delimiter         Character used to delimit acl. [ Default: ! ] escape_early          Causes strings to be 'url' encoded before being used. verbose               Print all parameters.
 ====================  ===================================================================================================